HarrisOik/IoT-SmartParking/README.md

 6. System detects the vehicle and automatically updates the web application

 [^1]: The system does NOT NEED to have a GATE SYSTEM.
 It can also operate simply as a tracker for available parking spots.
-[^2]: The middleware is not necessary as long as the sensors have IP protocol accessibility.
+[^2]: The middleware is not necessary as long as the sensors have IP protocol accessibility, thus we did not use it.